Schlomon/Dash-Codelab-Tutorials/site/codelabs/Using-DashJS-with-JavaScript-in-VSCode.md

 // define client options
 const clientOpts = {
- network: "testnet",  // as long as network is set to 'testnet', all operations
+ network: "evonet",  // as long as network is set to 'evonet', all operations
                       // performed with the client are only executed on evonet
                       // with eDash. eDash has no value.
   wallet: {